Art Curation & Conservation

 The session begins with an introduction to the principles, standards, and guidelines for art conservation and restoration, followed by practical hands-on experience, excursions, and lectures.

-Lectures andpaintings and paper artworks conservation procedures are conducted in our studio located in the main piazza in Gravina‘s centro storico.
+Lectures, and paintings and paper artworks conservation procedures are conducted in our studio located in the main piazza in Gravina‘s centro storico.

 Workshop Dates